ajowyit/osticket-prereqs/README.md

   </tr>
 </table>
 <p>
- - In "osTicket-Installation-Files" on our Desktop, install HeidiSQL.</p>
+ - Go back to the "osTicket-Installation-Files" folder on our Desktop.
+Install HeidiSQL.
+Double click "HeidiSQL_12.3.0.6589_Setup".</p>
 <p>
  - HeidiSQL is an application that lets us to make a connection to our database, and configure it.
 </p>